luizuk/luizuk/README.md

-### Hi little guys, I'm Luiz Paulo Souza from Brazil. 🇧🇷
+### Hi my friends, I'm Luiz Paulo Souza from Brazil. 🇧🇷

 🌎 CTO and founder of <a href='https://lupa.software'> Lupa Software </a>  💻. (<a href='https://github.com/lupasoftware'>@lupasoftware</a>)